Ultrasonography of pregnancy of unknown location

 Pelvic pain or vaginal bleeding during the first trimester of pregnancy is a common presentation to clinicians in the office or emergency department.
 Determining the location of the pregnancy is the first priority in the evaluation of these women, with the exception of hemodynamic stability.
 Whether the pregnancy is intrauterine or ectopic (and the precise extrauterine location) guides the remainder of the evaluation and management.
 Early diagnosis of ectopic pregnancy is important to avoid adverse sequelae of this potentially life-threatening condition.
 Pelvic ultrasonography is the most useful imaging modality for these patients.

 Sonography of women with pregnancy of unknown location will be reviewed here.
 General principles of the diagnosis and management of ectopic pregnancy and of obstetric ultrasound are discussed separately.
-(See "Ectopic pregnancy: Clinical manifestations and diagnosis" and "Ultrasound examination in obstetrics and gynecology" and "Prenatal assessment of gestational age and estimated date of delivery".)
+(See "Ectopic pregnancy: Clinical manifestations and diagnosis" and "Ultrasound examination in obstetrics and gynecology" and "Prenatal assessment of gestational age, date of delivery, and fetal weight".)

 ULTRASOUND VERSUS OTHER IMAGING MODALITIES